8 Ways to Shop Safely at Walmart Right Now

 While you've likely gone on several grocery shopping expeditions during the pandemic and stuck to safe shopping guidelines, if you're planning a shopping trip to Walmart you may want to keep in mind some best shopping practices related specifically to the retail giant.

+Walmart recently expanded its pandemic store hours to 7 am to 11 pm unless otherwise mandated by a government agency.
+This gives customers a wider window to shop and avoid crowds.
 Grocery stores are usually less crowded right when they open, so it's best to plan your Walmart trip as early as possible.
-Another benefit of shopping early in the day is that you can bet on the store being at its cleanest and most well-stocked right after opening.
-If you're a senior, Walmart has slotted an extra business hour every Tuesday, reserved for seniors, first responders, and those most vulnerable to COVID-19.
+Another benefit of shopping early in the day is that you can bet on the store is at its cleanest and well-stocked right after opening.

 Download the Walmart Pay app

 While it's best to use a credit card and avoid exchanging cash with your store clerk during shopping transactions, Walmart has gone a step further.
-You can download their Walmart Pay app on your phone and use it for a touch-free checkout at self-checkouts.
-You'll simply scan your phone at the register, without the need to reach for your wallet or swipe your credit card.
+You can download the Walmart Pay app on your phone and use it for a touch-free checkout at self-checkouts.
+You'll simply scan your phone at the register, without having to reach for your wallet or swipe your credit card.
 You can get the app from the app store.

 Come by yourself or in smallest possible groups

 If at all possible, it's best to leave your children at home, and come shopping by yourself or in smallest possible groups.
 This will allow you to get in and out faster, but also limit the exposure of your family unit to COVID-19.